 Are you wondering what to do when child support is not being paid?
 Keep reading to find out your best next move.

 No one expects to get a divorce when they walk down the aisle and say their vows.
 Still, however, a vast majority of marriages end in divorce.
-Divorce is a complicated process for anyone, but it’s especially tough when kids are involved, and child support needs to be decided on.
+Divorce is a complicated process, but it’s especially tough when kids are involved, and child support needs to be decided.

-What to Do When Child Support is Not Being Paid by Your Ex
+What to Do When Your Ex is Not paying Child Support

 If you don’t want to become severely financially burdened, you must take the proper steps and fast.
 Read on, and we’ll walk you through everything you need to know about dealing with an ex who won’t pay child support.